winnier21/PetSOS/PROPOSAL.md

 ## Nice-to-haves

-1. Offline Access: Allow users to access first aid guides even without internet connectivity.
+1. Voice Recognition Feature: Add a voice recognition feature for the ChatGPT interaction, allowing users to describe their emergencies by voice, which is particularly useful when they have no time to type.
-2. Multi-Language Support: Offer the app's content in multiple languages to reach a broader audience.
+2. Offline Access: Allow users to access first aid guides even without internet connectivity.
-3. Local Emergency Services: Integrate capabilities to contact local animal emergency services directly from the app.
+3. Multi-Language Support: Offer the app's content in multiple languages to reach a broader audience.